 Professor Marcie Pitt-Catsouphes is the Director of the BCSSW Doctoral Program in Social Work.
 Check out our blog to learn about Dr. Pitt-Catsouphes' research on the aging workforce and read about her keynote speech at the Society for Social Work & Research's (SSWR) annual meeting.

-Boston College also awards an annual diversity fellowship which provides an additional year of funding.
+Boston College also awards an annual diversity fellowship which provides additiona funding.

 Advanced students are helped to secure dissertation grants and fellowships from a wide array of foundations and governmental sources.
 Newly-admitted students can additionally search the password-protected BCSSW Scholarship Database.
 In addition, teaching assistantships and research assistantships are available from faculty research and training grants.
 A select group of advanced doctoral students are also recruited to teach part-time at Boston area colleges and universities.

 Students may also apply for need-based financial aid through the University.